 IN SIMULATOR TRAINING, APPEARANCES MATTER

 In simulator training, there are no one-size-fits-all answers.
-But simulation trainings that uses custom visuals of real-life locations can take pilots in more realistic conditions.
+But simulation training that uses custom visuals of real-life locations can take pilots in more realistic conditions.
 Custom visuals push training further by replicating the real-life environments customers want.
 “Simulator training visuals have taken a huge leap forward.
 We can now offer training with realistic visuals.
 This means that a hangar is not just a hangar and the locations of potential flight obstacles in the simulation matter.
 When these elements resemble reality, training leaves a stronger memory trace and best prepare pilots”, says Chief Commercial Officer Jani Kaskinen, Coptersafety.

 CUSTOM VISUALS MEET TRAINING AND CUSTOMER NEEDS